10up/brightcove-video-connect/readme.txt

 multiple accounts and video libraries, upload videos and add them to playlists, render shortcodes with your videos and all from within the WordPress admin interface.

-=== Support Notice ===

-Video Connect for Wordpress is an open source plugin.
-Because customer implementations of Wordpress and their environments vary, Brightcove can not fully support the plugin.
-However we love our customers and will do our best to help you resolve your issues.
-Brightcove customers experiencing issues with Video Connect for Wordpress may submit a ticket to the Support team.

 == Installation ==